socialsoftware/business-logic-consistency-models/README.md

+# <span style="color:red">This project migrated to [https://github.com/socialsoftware/microservices-simulator](https://github.com/socialsoftware/microservices-simulator), where the simulator also supports the Sagas transactional model and is being enriched with more features</span>

 # Microservices Simulator

 The artifact supports the test of business logic of a microservices application designed on the concept of Domain-Driven Design Aggregate and using several transactional models.
 The current implementations are: